ryan-l-robinson/theology.ryanrobinson.ca/content/posts/empathetic-imagination.md

 This is the main reason why I do appreciate good TV and movies so much.
 I am also interested in technical excellence in directing or acting or effects or any number of other elements of a movie.
 But primarily, I am interested in movies that tell a good story about people who are different than me in some way learning and growing.
 I want a movie to help me imagine the world being a little bit different.

-It's also, to jump to a different medium, whey I always play videogames with female characters and with non-human characters when given the choice.
+It's also, to jump to a different medium, whey I always play video games with female characters and with non-human characters when given the choice.
 I'm a human male in real life and the majority of stories are about people like me.
 It's a little bit boring to do that all the time.
 If I have a chance to try to see the world in a slightly different way, I want to take it.
 I'm very confused by certain elements of gamer culture that opposes the very existence of female characters.

 ## Empathy and Politics